Boat Trip To The Skellig Islands – 6 Things You Need To Know!

-100 years later Shaw’s words described exactly how I felt when I disembarked on Skellig Michael.
+100 years later, in 2010 Shaw’s words described exactly how I felt when I disembarked on Skellig Michael.
 So for me there was no surprise when Lucas films chose this ‘dream world’ for their Star Wars movie.

 It’s always best to ring in advance to book your place on a Skellig boat trip several of which leave from the piers at Caherdaniel, Portmagee and Ballinskelligs.
 The decision whether or not to go is often made by the skipper on the day of departure.